Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Oktober 2024 17.30.01 UTC
+- WIB: Rabu, 9 Oktober 2024 18.21.14 UTC
-- WITA: Rabu, 9 Oktober 2024 18.30.01 UTC
+- WITA: Rabu, 9 Oktober 2024 19.21.14 UTC
-- WIT: Rabu, 9 Oktober 2024 19.30.01 UTC
+- WIT: Rabu, 9 Oktober 2024 20.21.14 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature